HL7/CDA-ccda/input/pagecontent/supportingguidance.md

 along with one or more translations to publicly defined code systems.
 This practice is encouraged in FHIR when using data elements of type [CodableConcept](https://www.hl7.org/fhir/datatypes.html#CodeableConcept).
 In CDA this can be accomplished through translationCode.

-The following best practices were agreed upon by HL7 SD Work Group and the HL7 Vocabulary Work Group in [January of 2017](https://confluence.hl7.org/display/VOC/Vocabulary+WG+Policy+on+Use+of+translationCode+in+the+V3+%28and+CDA%29+Datatypes) :
+The following best practices were agreed upon by HL7 Structured Documents Work Group and the HL7 Vocabulary Work Group in [January of 2017](https://confluence.hl7.org/display/VOC/Vocabulary+WG+Policy+on+Use+of+translationCode+in+the+V3+%28and+CDA%29+Datatypes) :

 - The @code attribute for a data element of type Coded Data (CD) SHALL use a code from a